alejomendoza/wrangler-scf-voting/README.md

 There's an example unit test in `src/index.test.ts`, which will run as part of `wrangler build`.
 To run tests on their own use `npm test`.

-On your first publish, you must use `wrangler publish --new-class Fund` to allow the CounterTs class to implement Durable Objects.
+On your first publish, you must use `wrangler publish --new-class Fund` to allow the Fund class to implement Durable Objects.